KhronosGroup/SYCL_Reference/source/iface/queue.rst

 Queue properties
 ================

-The properties that can be provided when constructing the SYCL ``queue`` class are describe in |SYCL_SPEC_QUEUE_PROPERTIES|.
+The properties that can be provided when constructing the ``sycl::queue`` class are describe in |SYCL_SPEC_QUEUE_PROPERTIES|.

 .. rst-class:: api-class